The Flowers of Buffoonery: Synopsis

 On the fourth day, the sanatorium director gives Yōzō a clean bill of health and directs Mano to remove his bandages.
 The three friends take a walk along the shore, so that Yōzō can point out the cliff that he and Sono jumped from.

 That night, Mano keeps Yōzō awake, telling him about the origins of the scar on her face.
 Just before dawn, they put on warm clothes and set off on a hike up the hill behind the sanatorium, which overlooks the coast.
 Their hope is to catch a glimpse of Mt.
 Fuji, but from the hilltop, it is too cloudy to see.

 Style

 The Flowers of Buffoonery is narrated in the third-person, but the narrator, a self-conscious writer, makes frequent first-person asides, breaking the fourth wall as he comments on the quality or believability of the novel he is writing.
 At times the unnamed writer calls the book a masterpiece, while at other times he grumbles and dismisses it as the work of a hack.
-Dazai is said to have adapted this metafictional technique from the work of French novelist André Gide.
+It has been observed that Dazai adapted this metafictional technique from the work of French novelist André Gide, an influence which Dazai names explicitly in an open letter penned to Yasunari Kawabata.